kkarsten62/QMapShack.AppImage/README.md

 * A Linux distribution - able to run Docker software
 * Docker installation
 * At least ~5 GB free disk space
-* 1-2 hour for the initial Docker image build
+* 1-2 hour for the initial Docker image build (15mn on a 2024 laptop)
 * 5 minutes for each development update
 * Some Linux skills to handle a terminal